 Porsche AG (PAH3)’s namesake brand, Tata Motors Ltd. (TTMT)’s Jaguar and Bayerische Motoren Werke AG (BMW)’s BMW finished in the top three spots for a third consecutive year in the study, which tends to favor luxury nameplates, Sargent said.
 Volkswagen AG (VOW)’s premium Audi brand boosted its score by 13 points to finish fourth at 848, and its namesake Volkswagen improved 14 to 812.

 Ford Motor Co.
-(F)’s namesake brand scored six points better than a year earlier, while its Lincoln brand lost five points.
+(F:US)’s namesake brand scored six points better than a year earlier, while its Lincoln brand lost five points.
 Both brands scored above the industry average.

 Toyota Motor Corp.
 (7203)’s Scion lost the most points among the study’s 34 brands, dropping by 18 to 764.
 The company’s main brand gained 17 points to a below-average 780, while luxury brand Lexus improved by six points to 833.